 I’ve stayed at lots of B&Bs and can’t wait to try more.
 Here are four places that are definitely on my list to visit.

 Sunny Rock B & B: Natural Luxury

-The luxurious rooms in this log and timber frame lodge —out in the middle of the rocky, tree-clad Haliburton Highlands — sound like the place for me.
+The quaint rooms in this log and timber frame lodge —out in the middle of the rocky, tree-clad Haliburton Highlands — sound like the place for me.
 I’ve heard that each room includes the melodic sound of nearby Scotts Dam Falls, and that opening the curtains each morning to peer out the window is often like turning on the Nature Channel.
 I’m hoping my visit will include a meet-and-greet with Justin Beaver, or even The Otter Boys, but am sure that with our without these famed characters, my hosts Sally and Jan will make me feel spoiled with hearty breakfasts, welcoming conversations, and a freezer stocked with Kawartha Dairy ice cream.

 Deakins B & B: Sweet Country Air

 I love food and have a big (some might even say “huge”) sweet tooth, so with a heritage sugar bush on site, this will be my place to truly indulge.
 Thankfully there’s plenty of country air and many trails nearby to work off any sweets.
-If I can swing a few days, I’m hoping to really embrace my Canadian roots (it’s Canada’s birthday after all!) and participate in the Ontario Maple Adventures package.
+If I can swing a few days, I’m hoping to really embrace my Canadian roots and participate in the Ontario Maple Adventures package.
 This tour highlights everything maple, with samples and hands-on activities designed to give a real feel for this sweet treat.
 I can almost taste the maple beer dancing across my tongue, feel the dirt between my fingers as I plant a maple sapling, and hear the rich stories of syrup making that are sure to be told by Don and Mary Helen Deakin.